 - This is why Megan's parents send her to a "straight camp" in But I'm a Cheerleader.

 - In Cool Hand Luke, when the title character is captured after his first escape attempt and fit into chains before the other inmates, the Captain loudly informs Luke, and the prison at large, how the chains will remind him not to try and escape, ending with "For yer own good."
 Luke dryly replies "I wish you'd stop being so good to me, Captain."

-- Dumbledore also points out a couple times that it was rather useful is stopping Harry from becoming full of himself due to being exposed to fame at a too-early age.
+- Dumbledore also points out a couple times that it was rather useful in stopping Harry from becoming full of himself due to being exposed to his ridiculous level of fame at a too-early age.
 Of course instead of an inflated ego he got outright abuse, so this feels more like a minor positive than an actual reasonable justification.

-- Hermione also uttered some variance of this when Harry and Ron demanded to know why she turned the Firebolt over to McGonagall for stripping.
+- Hermione also uttered some variant of this when Harry and Ron demanded to know why she turned the Firebolt over to Professor McGonagall for stripping.